sbwzq8/CS4330Final/Classes.md

 # [HomePage](README.md)

-Destructing/de-initializing

-### Classes in java and C# are very similar to one another
+### Classes in java and C# are very similar to one another in declaration, but there are many differences as well, including packaging and properties.

 # Defining Classes